Skip to Main Content

 • Applying the controlled vocabulary of each database

 You may want to consider Polyglot Search - a tool that will automatically translate searches between databases.
-Note that polyglot is not perfect, but it can help speed up the process and teach you the syntax of a new database.

 How do I find and use MeSH terms in my search?

 You will need to use the MeSH database to search for MeSH terms relevant to your subject.
-Then, you can add them to your search using the [mesh] field tag.
+Then, you can add them to your search using the [Mesh] field tag.
 MeSH terms should be placed in your search alongside other relevant keywords and synonyms.

-Example: "physician assistant*"[tiab] OR "physician associate*"[tiab] OR "Physician Assistants"[mesh]
+Example: "physician assistant*"[tiab] OR "physician associate*"[tiab] OR "Physician Assistants"[Mesh]

 What software/tools should I use?